Eisenhart--Duval lift for minisuperspace quantum cosmology: Minisuperspace extended by the Eisenhart-Duval lift and geometry of the WDW equation

 where the momenta $\tilde{P}_M$ is given by $\tilde{P}_M=\tilde{G}_{MN}\dot{X}^N$ and $\tilde{G}^{MN}$ denotes the inverse of the metric $\tilde{G}_{MN}$ as usual.
 This classical equation (\ref{classical}) has an apparent classical conformal invariance under $\tilde{G}_{MN}\rightarrow \Omega^2 \tilde{G}_{MN}$ with an arbitrary function $\Omega(X^M)$.
 Here we would like to propose the following choice for extended three-dimensional minisuperspace quantum cosmology, at least because it simplifies the equation.
-We take the following ``gauge choice'', or in practice, we use the following metric of the extended minisuperspace: \footnote{In the case of $n$ dimensional extended minisuperspace, we should take $G_{MN}=[2U(a,\phi)]^{\frac{1}{n-2}}\tilde{G}_{MN}$.}
+We take the following ``gauge choice'', or in practice, we use the following metric of the extended minisuperspace \footnote{In the case of $n$ dimensional extended minisuperspace, we should take $G_{MN}=[2U(a,\phi)]^{\frac{1}{n-2}}\tilde{G}_{MN}$.}

-There is the factor-ordering ambiguity in promoting the conjugate variables to differential operators, $P_M\sim -i\frac{\partial}{\partial X^M}$ also in this case.
-A possible choice is to use the Laplace--Beltrami operator as the quadratic operator.
-In addition, we can add a term proportional to the scalar curvature ${\cal R}$ of the extended minisuperspace, which can appear in quantum mechanical systems. \footnote{Note that the dimension of $P^2$ equals to that of $\hbar^2{\cal R}$.} Consequently, the ``extended'' WDW equation is written by the Klein--Gordon equation in the extended minisuperspace
+There is factor-ordering ambiguity in promoting the conjugate variables to differential operators, $P_M\sim -i\frac{\partial}{\partial X^M}$ in this case.
+A possible choice is to use the Laplace-Beltrami operator as the quadratic operator.
+In addition, we can add a term proportional to the scalar curvature ${\cal R}$ of the extended minisuperspace, which can appear in quantum mechanical systems. \footnote{Note that the dimension of $P^2$ equals to that of $\hbar^2{\cal R}$.} Consequently, the ``extended'' WDW equation is written by the Klein-Gordon equation in the extended minisuperspace as

 which has covariance in the extended minisuperspace.
 Here, $G^{MN}$ is the inverse of $G_{MN}$, $G=-(2U)^2a^4$ is the determinant of $G_{MN}$, the derivatives are expressed as $\partial_M\equiv\frac{\partial}{\partial X^M}$, and $\xi$ is a dimensionless constant.